Identify and Utilise Trees – Walk

 Trees Through the Seasons

-Trees and thier identifying features vary quite alot according to the tree and the season.
+Trees and their identifying features vary quite a lot according to the tree and the season.
 Sometimes you may be looking at bark and buds only, other may have leaves or flowers or both to look at too.
 New growth can sometimes look different to old growth and the age of the tree is also a factor.
 Make sure you practice looking at your local trees in all seasons!

 Additional information